Simulation Software for Underground Mining.

 Simulation Software Built for Underground Mining.

-idoba.sim was built for engineers with no simulation experience.
-If you can describe your fleet, your haulage network, and your planning problems, you can run a scenario.
+If you can describe your fleet, your haulage network, and your weekly schedule, you can run a scenario.
+No simulation experience is required.

-When your planning team owns the software, the turnaround from question to answer is hours, not weeks waiting on an external engagement.
+When your planning team uses idoba.sim the turnaround from question to answer is hours, not weeks waiting on an external engagement.

-• Yes, our advanced simulation software allows your Engineers to efficiently set-up, execute, and compare multiple scenarios.
+Yes, our advanced simulation software allows your planning team to efficiently set-up, execute, and compare multiple scenarios.
 This helps identify the most effective and economical methods for operating your underground mine, mitigating potential risks before significant investments are made.

-• idoba.sim employs various modelling techniques, including Agent Based Modelling to accurately simulate individual entities like trucks, loaders, and mine locations.
-This provides you with precise insights and potential operational outcomes.
+idoba.sim employs various modelling techniques, including Agent-based modelling to accurately simulate individual entities like jumbos, trucks, loaders, and spraymecs.
+This provides you with simulated data outputs and a greater understanding of potential operational outcomes.

-• Our simulation tool is designed to be configured quickly.
-Our team of consultants will work with you to prepare your mine network data, including centreline points and vertices, stopes and stockpiles.
-Then during our first training session we will work with you to configure traffic management rules, one-way actions, and speed limits, as well as any custom equipment information and you will be ready to run accurate simulations with idoba.sim.
+idoba.sim is designed to be configured quickly.
+Our product experts will work with your team to prepare your mine network data, including centreline points and vertices, stopes and stockpiles.
+Then during our first training session we will work with you to configure traffic management rules, one-way actions, and speed limits, as well as any custom equipment information and you will be ready to run multiple scenarios, across the full production cycle for up to 14 shifts with idoba.sim.